 Position of Enumerator By the vehicle access (Photograph 1).
-Vehicles Count Record all vehicles entering the site.
+Vehicles Count Record all vehicles entering and exiting the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
-Vehicle Occupants Count Record all vehicle occupants entering the site.
-NOTE: This enumerator should exclude all drivers of vehicles picking up and dropping off passengers at the site.
-Cycles Count Record all pedal cycles entering the site.
-Scooters Count Record all scooters entering the site.
-Head Count (Inbound) Record all people walking into the site as an inbound head count.
-This head count should be used to factor up the inbound interview sample at this site to 100%.
-All Mode Interviews All people walking into the site should be asked the following (Inbound) question: "For this particular journey, which of the following has been your main method of transport (by distance)?
-Vehicle Walking • Bus Underground Overground National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Vehicle Occupants Count Record all vehicle occupants entering and exiting the site.
+NOTE: This enumerator should exclude all drivers of vehicles picking up and dropping off passengers at the Cycles Count site.
+Record all pedal cycles entering and exiting the site at this Cycles Count access.
+Scooters Count Record all scooters entering and exiting the site at this access.
+Head Counts Record all people walking into and out of the site at this access as separate inbound and outbound head counts.
+These head counts should be used to factor up the inbound and outbound interview samples at this access to 100%.
+All Mode Interviews All people walking into the site at this access should be asked (Inbound) the following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
+Vehicle • Walking • Bus Underground Overground • National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
 If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "underground" then record as an underground passenger arrival.
 If the answer is "overground" then record as an overground passenger arrival.
 If the answer is "national rail" then record as a national rail passenger arrival.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
-All Mode Interviews All people walking out of the site should be asked the following (Outbound) question: "For this particular journey, which of the following will be your main method of transport (by distance)?
-Vehicle Walking • Bus Bus Underground
+All Mode Interviews All people walking out of the site at this access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
+Vehicle Walking • Bus